brenodega28/drf-docker-template/README.md

 - Docker
 - PostgreSQL

+## About
+Django template using Django Rest Framework (DRF) and Docker.

+Also includes a Makefile with the most used commands.

 ## How to Clone

 With the script below its possible to clone this repo without getting the template's commits.